hssharadga/Sizing-and-Scheduling-PV-Battery/README.md

      3. We use the following SDDP library: https://github.com/odow/SDDP.jl

 - Scheduling Folder>> One_Day_Examples_SDDP_Julia Folder:  SDDP.jl has the full notation so please start with it.
 - Forecasting is hourly based.
+ARIMA model is used for forecasting both the PV and electrical load.

 # Info: Algorithm Selection